-AZP-3601 is parathyroid hormone receptor 1 (PTHR1) agonist with a novel mechanism of action rationally designed to meet the therapeutic goals of hypoparathyroidism.
-It targets a specific conformation of the PTH1 receptor to achieve three key therapeutic goals: 1) safely produce sustained and stable levels of calcium in the blood to effectively address symptoms while removing oral calcium and active Vitamin D supplements, 2) normalize urine calcium excretion to prevent kidney disease, and 3) restore bone turnover to a more physiologic state while preventing excessive bone resorption over formation to help preserve bone integrity.
+Eneboparatide is a parathyroid hormone receptor 1 (PTHR1) agonist with a novel mechanism of action rationally designed to meet the therapeutic goals of hypoparathyroidism.
+It activates a specific conformation of the PTH1 receptor to achieve three key therapeutic goals: 1) safely produce sustained and stable levels of calcium in the blood to effectively address symptoms while removing oral calcium and active Vitamin D supplements, 2) normalize urine calcium excretion to prevent kidney disease, and 3) restore bone turnover to a more physiologic state while preventing excessive bone resorption over formation to help preserve bone integrity.

 1Proprietary quantitative Market Research, 2021